-Through the OMSE scheme you'll be able to buy a home without having to fund its entire cost and will get assistance from the Scottish Government.
+Through the OMSE scheme you'll be able to buy a home without having to fund its entire cost and will get help from the Scottish Government.

-You'll pay for the biggest share – usually between 60% and 90% of the home's cost – and the Scottish Government will hold the remaining share under a shared equity agreement which it will enter into with you.
+You'll pay for the biggest share which is usually between 60% and 90% of the home's cost.
+The Scottish Government will hold the remaining share under a shared equity agreement which it will enter into with you.

-For example, if you pay for 75% of the home, the Scottish Government will provide assistance of 25% of the purchase price.
+For example, if you pay for 75% of the home, the Scottish Government will help with 25% of the purchase price.

-Although you'll have 'complete title' to your home and your name will be on the title deeds for it, there will be a mortgage (or 'standard security') on the home to make sure the Scottish Government's share is protected.
+You'll have 'complete title' to your home and your name will be on the title deeds for it.
+But there will be a mortgage (or 'standard security') on the home to make sure the Scottish Government's share is protected.

 It also means that if you ever choose to sell the home, the Scottish Government will get a share of the money.